b78sudip/Project-Rolling-Sales-for-Queens/README.md

 			-	Analysis (Directory):	This directory contains multiple output files and charts obtained in the process of analyzing our input dataset.
 			-	Paper (Directory):	This directory contains a file explaining data patterns identified in the input data.

-			-	Readme_RollingSalesQueens.txt (File):	This is a text file that has all the required details on this project.
+			-	README.md(File):	This is a text file that has all the required details on this project.
 							It guides users to identify all the file locations with a brief description on these files.
-			-	Codes.R (File):				This is an 'R' file that contains all the codes used in this project.
+			-	Codes.R (File):		This is an 'R' file that contains the code used in this project.

 Below are the brief descriptions on sub-directories: